The Digital Enterprise: Transform your Employee Engagement

 In all cases, communication between employees has to be highly secure.
-Data that resides on mobile devices needs to be encrypted, and in some industries like healthcare, communication needs to be HIPAA compliant, and protect patient health information.
+Data that resides on mobile devices need to be encrypted, and in some industries like healthcare, communication needs to be HIPAA compliant, and protect patient health information.

 Employees are demanding that they be able to collaborate across channels—be it over their desktops, Web, tablets, smartphones, or Wearables like Apple Watch.
 The Mobile web and mobile applications allow for the exchange of information anytime anywhere.
 A Field Service Worker repairing a piece of equipment on an oilfield can make a video call to an expert back at Headquarters, share images of the damage, and seek advice, so as to perform the optimal repairs.
 Similarly, a physician in a hospital can share lab results over a HIPAA compliant texting application using their tablets, leading to enhanced patient safety.

 Mobile Dashboards are an important element of collaboration.
-The ability of executives to access data at their fingertips anytime enables them to make better and real time decisions.
+The ability of executives to access data at their fingertips anytime enables them to make better and real-time decisions.
 Trending of data, and predicting possible outcomes be it in the areas of Sales or Plant Operations adds immense value and moves enterprises from a reactive to a proactive mode.

 Employees add new skills and gain training throughout their careers.
-In many industries, they need to pass tests on a regular basis, and keep certificates on record for compliance purposes.
+In many industries, they need to pass tests on a regular basis and keep certificates on record for compliance purposes.
 Mobile applications are a great way to ensure lifelong learning.
-Employees can access content from their smartphones or tablets anytime anywhere, and are not tied to their desktops.
-Data captured about the tasks performed by an employee can be analyzed, and recommendations be made about what training is best suited for that particular employee.
+Employees can access content from their smartphones or tablets anytime anywhere and are not tied to their desktops.
+Data captured about the tasks performed by an employee can be analyzed, and recommendations are made about what training is best suited for that particular employee.
 As an example, an electrician performing asset/equipment repairs in a Chemicals plant can be evaluated on the quality of work based on the re-work performed within 30 days.
 Also, the data recorded about the procedures performed by a specific worker can be used to dispatch the best workers for a particular job based on their experience.

 Benefits of the Digital Experience for Employees